-forests-related issues are a scheduled agenda mechanisms into which forests- Please explain Row 1 meetings Forest-related issues were reviewed as part of Corbion's Advance 2025 strategy update and this strategy includes a new 2025 target to be 100% deforestation- free.
+Frequency that forests-related issues are a scheduled agenda item Governance mechanisms into which forests-related issues are integrated Row 1 Scheduled - some meetings Monitoring implementation and performance Reviewing and guiding annual budgets Reviewing and guiding corporate responsibility strategy Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding strategy Setting performance objectives Forest-related issues were reviewed as part of Corbion's Advance 2025 strategy update and this strategy includes a new 2025 target to be 100% deforestation-free.
 Every quarter, this KPI is discussed with the Board of Management and the Chief Science & Sustainability Officer as part of the quarterly scorecard.
 Annually, there are two formal meetings with the ExCo, where progress against this target and any other relevant forest-related issues are always formally discussed.
 Otherwise, raw material sourcing issues are discussed whenever needed or relevant.